MicrosoftDocs/security/zero-trust/data-compliance-gov-data.md

 - Malicious access occurs when an external attacker or a malicious insider intentionally tries to access data.
 Malicious insiders can use your data for profit or to harm your organization.
 External attackers can delete, alter, exfiltrate, and encrypt your most sensitive data, leaving you open to a ransomware attack.

-For both types of attacks, you must take the necessary steps to identify your data, protect it, prevent its destruction or exfiltration, and ensure that only user to only those with a business purpose have access to it.
+For both types of attacks, you must take the necessary steps to identify your data, protect it, prevent its destruction or exfiltration, and ensure that only users with a business purpose have access to it.

 Protecting your data is part of the "assume breach" Zero Trust principle.
 Even with all the user account and device protections in place, you must assume that an attacker could find their way in and begin traversing your environment, searching for the most valuable data for your organization.